alexbispo/samba/README.md

 # samba
-A simple CLI tool that converts XML to XLSX.
+A simple XML to XLSX converter.

 ## Requirements